 Single Enclosure Speakers

 Today's fastest growing type of speaker is the all-in-one soundbar: multiple woofers and tweeters in one long, slender enclosure designed to sit below a flat-panel TV.
-Ideal for secondary spaces, such as a bedroom or den, the soundbar is an inexpensive alternative to a full-blown surround-sound system with six speakers (including a subwoofer) spread around the room.
+Ideal for secondary spaces, such as a bedroom or den, the soundbar is an inexpensive alternative to a full-blown surround-sound system with at least six speakers (including a subwoofer) spread around the room.

 Most soundbars include a stand-alone wireless subwoofer to handle deep bass and use psychoacoustic tricks and digital signal processing to simulate a wrap-around surround-sound effect that varies from subtle to surprisingly compelling.